ray-project/ray/doc/source/serve/advanced-guides/advanced-autoscaling.md

 | Improved P50 Latency | Improved RPS |
 | ---------------- | ------------ |
 | ![comp_latency](https://raw.githubusercontent.com/ray-project/images/master/docs/serve/autoscaling-guide/model_composition_improved_latency.svg) | ![comp_latency](https://raw.githubusercontent.com/ray-project/images/master/docs/serve/autoscaling-guide/model_comp_improved_rps.svg) |

-(serve-autoscaling-config-parameters)=
-## Autoscaling config parameters

-The autoscaling algorithm takes into consideration several user-specified parameters when making autoscaling decisions:

-**min_replicas[default_value=1]**: The minimum number of replicas for the deployment.
-Ray Serve allows this to be set to 0, which means there can be 0 replicas in periods of inactivity.
-When you start sending traffic, the deployment scales up, and there will be a cold start time as Serve waits for replicas to be started to serve the request.

-**max_replicas[default_value=1]**: The maximum number of replicas for the deployment.
-Ray Serve Autoscaling relies on the Ray Autoscaler to scale up more nodes when the currently available cluster resources (CPUs, GPUs, etc.) are not enough to support more replicas.

-**target_num_ongoing_requests_per_replica[default_value=1]**: How many ongoing requests are expected to run concurrently per replica.
-The autoscaler scales up if the value is lower than the current number of ongoing requests per replica.
-Similarly, the autoscaler scales down if it's higher than the current number of ongoing requests.
-Scaling happens quicker if this value and the current number of ongoing requests are significantly different.

-**downscale_delay_s[default_value=600.0]**: How long the cluster needs to wait before scaling down replicas.
-This parameter controls the frequency of downscale decisions.
-For example, if your application initializes slowly, you can increase `downscale_delay_s` to make the downscaling happen more infrequently and avoid reinitialization when the application needs to upscale again in the future.

-**upscale_delay_s[default_value=30.0]**: How long the cluster needs to wait before scaling up replicas.
-This parameter controls the frequency of upscale decisions.

-**upscale_smoothing_factor[default_value=1.0]**: The multiplicative factor to speed up or slow down each upscaling decision.
-For example, when the application has high traffic volume in a short period of time, you can increase `upscale_smoothing_factor` to scale up the resource quickly.
-This parameter is like a "gain" factor to amplify the response of the autoscaling algorithm.

-**downscale_smoothing_factor[default_value=1.0]**: The multiplicative factor to speed up or slow down each downscaling decision.
-For example, if you want your application to be less sensitive to drops in traffic and scale down more conservatively, you can decrease `downscale_smoothing_factor` to slow down the pace of downscaling.

-**metrics_interval_s[default_value=10]**: This controls how often each replica sends reports on current ongoing requests to the autoscaler.
-Note that the autoscaler can't make new decisions if it doesn't receive updated metrics, so you most likely want to set `metrics_interval_s` to a value that is at most the upscale and downscale delay values.
-For instance, if you set `upscale_delay_s = 3`, but keep `metrics_interval_s = 10`, the autoscaler only upscales roughly every 10 seconds.

-**look_back_period_s[default_value=30]**: This is the window over which the average number of ongoing requests per replica is calculated.

 ## Troubleshooting guide